How to improve your skills and employability

 Employers usually seek candidates with a specific set of skills.
 If you are looking for a job and want to strengthen existing skills, or gain new ones, there are many different things you can do.

 Sports teams, clubs and student societies

 Getting involved with a charity or cause is another way to build up real-world experience and skills.
-By helping to raise money or awareness, you will not only be helping an issue you care about but you will also be picking up knowledge and experience that will be very useful in many workplaces.
-It’s always a good sign for employers when a candidate chooses to spend some of their time volunteering.
-It demonstrates energy, enthusiasm and shows that you’d rather be on your feet doing something than sitting at home.
-Doing some amount of volunteer work is also a basic requirement if you ever want to work in the charity or not-for-profit sector, so bear that in mind if you think that career path might be of interest to you.
+By helping to raise money or awareness, you can support an issue you care about and pick up knowledge and experience that will be very useful in many workplaces.
+It is always a good sign for employers when a candidate chooses to spend some of their time volunteering as it demonstrates enthusiasm and empathy.
+Doing some amount of volunteer work is often a basic requirement if you ever want to work in the charity or not-for-profit sector, so bear that in mind if you think that career path might be of interest to you.

 Keep your social media on private or clean

-Being employable is about more than having the right skills and a good CV.
-Employers will often take an interest in your online presence, and that means most of your social media profiles are just a Google search away.
-If you don’t want potential employers reading every little thing on your timeline, consider changing your profile settings so only your online friends can see what you post.
-Make sure you’re not putting out inflammatory or offensive material online, especially if it’s not something you’d want to defend in a job interview.
-Think carefully about which pictures you make public.
-An employer will read a lot into how you represent yourself on your social media platforms.
+Employers will often take an interest in your online presence.
+If you don’t want potential employers seeing your social media profiles, consider changing your profile settings so only your online friends can see what you post.
+Think carefully about the words and images that you post.
+An employer might read into how you represent yourself on your social media platforms.